A lot of hemming and hawing went into this season's Hike of the Week premier: Angels Landing.

 7. If you don't have a secure way to carry your camera equipment, you should not go to Angels Landing.

-8. If you don’t have a secure way to carry at least a liter of water, you should not go to Angels Landing.
+8. If you don't have a secure way to carry at least a couple of liters of water, you should not go to Angels Landing.

 At least some of the people who died were experienced hikers.
 I don't mean to suggest they made reckless mistakes or shouldn't have been there.
 But the fact is, some people shouldn't go — and they don't realize that they shouldn't go.